Greek Reading Week: Theocritus (online)

 Greek for Philosophers Online Reading Group

-We will be meeting once a week online to read from the original text one of the most entertaining Platonic dialogues, the Ion, (recommended text: Plato on Poetry – P. Murray (ed.): Cambridge University Press, 1996) in which the undeclared war between poetry and Socratic philosophy is in full swing.
+We will be meeting once a week online to read from the original text of Plato’s Phaedrus (recommended edition: Harvey Yunis (ed.): Cambridge University Press).

 The Greek for Philosophers Reading Group is open to all levels of Greek learners, from Beginners to Advanced level, since the focus will be mostly on the content rather than the language.
 Participants will be asked to prepare a translation of a short passage in advance and then present their translation in class, after which the discussion of the content will be open to all.
 Translating will not be compulsory for participants and in the case of lack of translators, the seminar leader will lead the group through the text.

 The aim of the reading group is to provide students and scholars interested in Plato with an informal platform in which they can come in contact with the text in the original Greek and discuss the content in a relaxed and friendly environment.
-There will be 10 (1 hour) weekly meetings, starting on the 7th of October and finishing on the 9th of December.
+There will be 10 (1 hour) weekly meetings.
 The course will be taught live online on Zoom.
 Instructor: George Gazis.
-Course cost €100
+Fee €100

 Beginners Online Greek Course

 This course is aimed at Greek learners with a knowledge of the alphabet and some basic notions of the Greek language (article, declensions, pronouns etc.).
 We will be following the texts in “Reading Greek Beginners Course”, supplemented by grammar and syntax handouts where necessary.
-In our first class, we will revisit Units 1A-F of the textbook, in order to refresh our basic concepts and we will begin to read some simple Greek texts, including the intriguing “Insurance Scam” and the escapades of the cunning Dikaiopolis.
+In our first class, we will revisit Units 1A-F of the textbook, in order to refresh our basic concepts and we will begin to read some simple texts.

-The course will comprise 10 classes (2 hours each) in total, starting from the beginning of October 2020 and finishing in the second week of December.
+The course will comprise 10 classes (2 hours each) in total.
 The course will be taught live online on Zoom by Chiara Blanco.
-Course cost €200
+Fee €200

 Greek and Latin Summer School in Ortigia